-The right way to think about capital intensity is through the lens of effectiveness-that is, focusing investments on the things that most improve strategic position.
-Put differently, capital effectiveness is the sustained achievement of beating one's competition at the lowest possible cost-and in that order: Effectiveness trumps efficiency.
+The right way to think about capital intensity is through the lens of effectiveness, asking how you can channel investments to the things that will most improve your strategic position.
+This approach requires a steady focus on business goals and a willingness to pare back on those initiatives that may promise a good return on the investment (ROI) but do little to boost market share.
+Put differently, capital effectiveness is the sustained achievement of beating one's competition at the lowest possible cost and in that order: Effectiveness trumps efficiency.